 Via Cassia 811

-Curriculum: American High School Diploma, AP; International Baccalaureate.
+Curriculum: American High School Diploma, AP; IB Dip; private, non-profit, co-ed, 5–18 years old.
 Established in 1947, this independent school has a head who runs the school under the direction of a parent elected Board of Trustees.
 It has the philosophy, values and atmosphere of an American public school with a wide curriculum (AP and IB programs can be followed, though AP most popular), specialist teachers and many extra curricular activities especially sport.
 About a third of the student body is American, a third Italian and a third other nationalities (10% are Israeli).
-Private, Non Profit, Co-ed, 5–18 years old.

 Castelli International School